 Each object contains the title of the article, a link to an image (in most cases), the url of the article, a description of its content and more.
-Your job is to use Javascript to populate corona.html with the information from each of those objects.
+Your job is to use Javascript to populate project4-start.html with the information from each of those objects.

 Specifically, the document that you ultimately create needs the following